 Have you ever had a conversation when you say one thing and the person you are talking to hears something completely different?

 Accountancy is as much about words as it is numbers, requiring numerous exchanges of information between colleagues and clients.
-As it is also a profession, there are expectations about the quality of that communication both in terms of content and the style of its presentation.
+As it’s also a profession, there are expectations about the quality of that communication both in terms of content and the style of its presentation.

-Here are three areas to consider when writing reports in a professional style, which can be applied in the workplace or taken into consideration when planning to produce the Level 4 ISYS report.
+Here are three areas to consider when writing reports in a professional style, which can be applied in the workplace or taken into consideration when preparing for your assessments.

 Everyone has a background context they apply to what they read.
-So before writing a report consideration should be given to the reader’s perspective, especially if some action is required from them afterwards.
-Students are expected to have looked at the assessment criteria for the ISYS report and structured their draft to cover all the requirements.
+So before writing a report, consideration should be given to the reader’s perspective, especially if some action is required from them afterwards.
+Students are expected to have looked at the assessment criteria and structured their draft to cover all the requirements.
 Peter Sleigh, a Level 4 tutor at Tameside College, says ”that way, I can support students with their analysis and content right from the start, rather than having to cover the basic format, which AAT has already specified.”

 Nichola Coles, a partner at Hallidays has similar expectations of her team members.
 “I want to be able to focus on the content of a report that has been written for a client without having to correct the format or style.
 Everyone at Hallidays is expected to write professionally as clients can form their opinions about the firm based on the quality of the reports we produce.”